VisitScotland say Scotland is “Probably The Most Haunted

 In the spirit of the season we’ve resurrected a few auld tales from the Scots Mag archives of ghostly apparitions and seriously strange goings on.

-Our Wendy has checked out the best spooky tours looming out of shadows for the Halloween season, too – from Traquair House Historical Ghost Tours to Mostly Ghostly’s new tour of Comlongon Castle, and from Condemned at Mary King’s Close to Edinburgh’s Halloween Ball and Horror Ceilidh.
+We’ve checked out the best spooky tours looming out of shadows for the Halloween season, too – from Traquair House Historical Ghost Tours to Mostly Ghostly’s new tour of Comlongon Castle, and from Condemned at Mary King’s Close to Edinburgh’s Halloween Ball and Horror Ceilidh.

 Scroll down for the very best of Hallowe’en happenings, both past and present.